A-MAD-SCIENTIST/GTA-ONLINE/README.md

 =-=01/08/19=-=

 Fixes Armor / Snack that was broken in the Casino update.
-Can't be arsed to fix the reset yet.
+Can't be arsed to fix the rest yet.
 I'll probably get round to it though.

 A few back end changes.